mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 We awaited an offer from the founder duo, who had sounded eager to move forward.
 Two days later, they backed out without making an offer at all.

 Uh oh.
-Did I just blow the deal?
+Did I blow the deal?
 What if $500k was the best I was going to get, and I just rejected it?
 I still had the option of re-launching on Quiet Light, but seeing both buyers reject the asking price shook my confidence.

 Fortunately, the next day, Scott sent a new LOI for my $599k asking price, and I accepted.